-Growth Strategy Description 2: No AONB Majors Housing supply: 560 dwellings per year (11,526- 2000 / 17) Strategic sites: Yes SP1 at Speldhurst edge sites at RTW, notably: - Wyevale (RTW14) - Spratsbrook (RTW16) and - Employment site (RTW17) This strategy reduces development below the housing need to one that does not involve any major development in the High Weald AONB.
+Growth Strategy Description 2: No AONB Majors Housing supply: 560 dwellings per year (11,526- 2000 / 17) Strategic sites: Yes SP1 at Speldhurst edge sites at RTW, notably: Wyevale (RTW14) Spratsbrook (RTW16) and Employment site (RTW17) This strategy reduces development below the housing need to one that does not involve any major development in the High Weald AONB.
 This means that the scale of housing is reduced by between 1,600 - 2000 dwellings (17% of housing need for 11,526) and large employment areas are removed.
 Apart from this, the distribution remains the same as Growth Strategy 3 (the Draft Local Plan).
-The complete list of allocations to be removed, or reduced to minor development, is as follows: Longfield Rd (RTW 17) Spratsbrook (RTW 16) Turnden Farm (CRS 1) Crane Valley (CRS 3) Copthall Avenue/Highgate Hill (HA 4) Gills Green (HA 6) - employment Gill's Green Farm (HA 7) - employment use Brenchley Road, Coppers Lane, and Maidstone Road (BM 1) Pembury - sites south of village (PE 1-3) Land at Mabledon, Southborough Gate Farm, Cranbrook Golford Road, Cranbrook Golford Road, Cranbrook Ashes Plantation, Matfield 3: Draft Local Plan Housing supply: 678 dwellings per year (existing capped need in line with the standard method) Strategic sites: Yes This growth strategy is that of the Draft Local Plan and includes a large PW extension and new garden village at Tudeley.
-4: Main Towns Housing supply: 678 dwellings per Growth strategy based upon Option 1 of the Issues and Options SA with adjustments made to reflect the incorporation of growth along the A21 corridor, greater detail about the intention for site allocations and Development Management polices within the new Local Plan, the
+The complete list of allocations to be removed, or reduced to minor development, is as follows: Longfield Rd (RTW 17) Spratsbrook (RTW 16) Turnden Farm (CRS 1) Crane Valley (CRS 3) Copthall Avenue/Highgate Hill (HA 4) Gills Green (HA 6) - employment use Brenchley Road, Coppers Lane, and Maidstone Road (BM 1) Pembury - sites south of village (PE 1-3) Land at Mabledon, Southborough Gate Farm, Cranbrook Land at the Golf Course, Hawkhurst Ashes Plantation, Matfield 3: Draft Local Plan Housing supply: 678 dwellings per year (existing capped need in line with the standard method) This growth strategy is that of the Draft Local Plan and includes a large PW extension and new garden village at Tudeley.
+Strategic sites: Yes 4: Main Towns Housing supply: Growth strategy based upon Option 1 of the Issues and Options SA with adjustments made to reflect the incorporation of growth along the A21 corridor, greater detail about the intention for site allocations 678 dwellings per and Development Management polices within the new Local Plan, the